 Tahir Shar, author of The Caliph’s House and In Arabian Nights

-A blind man searches for his wife in the dark; a missing boy roams the desert; a djinn appears out of a human skull; a sick nomad returns to his home town; a brother and sister arrive in an unfamiliar town at the stroke of midnight…
+A blind man searches for his wife; a djinn appears out of a human skull; a sick nomad returns to his home town; a brother and sister arrive in an unfamiliar town at the stroke of midnight…

-Author Samantha Herron spent time living with a Berber family of former nomads in Morocco’s Draa Valley on the edge of the Sahara Desert, where she immersed herself in the language, culture and traditions of the country.
-She became captivated by the ancient art of storytelling, which she found to be thriving informally amongst the community in which she was living.
+Over a period of fifteen years Samantha Herron spent time living with a Berber family of former nomads in Morocco’s Draa Valley, on the edge of the Sahara Desert.
+Here she immersed herself in the language, culture and traditions of the country.
+She became captivated by the ancient art of storytelling, which she found was thriving informally amongst the community in which she was living.

-Samantha comments: ‘I learned the local dialect and studied classical Arabic and the Quran with other women from the village.
-I travelled in the desert, learned how to take care of camels and sheep, how to ablute and pray, and helped the other women in the family with the day-to-day running of the home.
-I fell in love with storytelling and stories, which are at the heart of everyday life in Morocco, and began documenting the stories I was hearing.
-I then found myself imagining and composing my own Moroccan stories, which became The Djinn in the Skull: Stories from hidden Morocco.‘
+Samantha comments: ‘I learned the local dialect, studied the Quran with women from the village, travelled in the desert, learned how to take care of camels, sheep and goats, and helped the other women in the family with the day-to-day running of the home.
+I fell in love with Moroccan storytelling and stories, in particular female storytelling within a domestic setting.
+I began documenting the stories I was hearing.
+Gradually I found myself imagining and composing my own Moroccan stories, which became The Djinn in the Skull: Stories from hidden Morocco.‘

 This debut collection of short stories, all set in contemporary Morocco, takes the reader on a journey into the hearts and minds of ordinary Moroccans and offers a glimpse into life in this magical and ancient land.